list attribute (html)

 The list attribute is used to identify an element that lists predefined options suggested to the user.

-Summary of support by expectation type
+Screen Reader support by expectation

 |MUST convey the presence of the list attribute||partial (2/3)||supported||supported||none||supported||none||none|

-The screen reader MUST convey the presence of the list attribute
+Expectation: convey the presence of the list attribute

 Rationale: The user needs to know that the input will provide suggestions.